linux-admin1/test1/README.md

-This is first lroject with cicd
+This is first lroject with cicd and delpoy code to aws